-The Ethernet port or ports on the module are Auto-Sensing.
-You can use either a standard Ethernet straight-through cable or a crossover cable when connecting the module to an Ethernet hub, a 10/100 Base-T Ethernet switch, or directly to a PC.
-The module detects the cable type and uses the appropriate pins to send and receive Ethernet signals.
+The Ethernet port on the module is Auto-Sensing.
+A standard Ethernet straight-through cable or a crossover cable can be used when connecting the module to an Ethernet hub, a 10/100 Base-T Ethernet switch, or directly to a PC.
+The module will detect the cable type and use the appropriate pins to send and receive Ethernet signals.

 Some hubs have one input that can accept either a straight-through or crossover cable, depending on a switch position.
-In this case, you must ensure that the switch position and cable type agree.
+In this case, ensure the switch position and cable type agree.